 Sarah Myers is the Executive Director of the Colorado Lawyer Assistance Program.
 She earned her B.A. at the University of Richmond, M.A. at Naropa University, and J.D. at the University of Denver.
 She is a Colorado licensed attorney, licensed marriage and family therapist, and licensed addiction counselor.
 Ms. Myers is also a licensed post-graduate level teacher and certified trauma and abuse psychotherapist.
 She has over 20 years of experience specializing in stress management, psychoneuroimmunology, compassion fatigue, professional burnout, and behavioral health issues for legal professionals as a program director, therapist, clinical supervisor, educator, and author.

-Carrie Bowers is the Clinical Case Manager for the Colorado Lawyers Assistance Program.
-Ms. Bowers is currently pursuing a Master’s degree in Counseling for Clinical Mental Health and is a Level Two Certified Addiction Counselor (CAC II).
+Carrie Bowers is the Program Manager for the Colorado Lawyers Assistance Program.
+Ms. Bowers is currently pursuing a Master’s degree in Counseling for Clinical Mental Health and is a Certified Addiction Specialist (CAS).
 She has 10 years experience as a paralegal and legal office administrator in boutique firms specializing in criminal defense, civil rights matters, and consumer bankruptcy.
 She brings to COLAP not only a strong legal administrative background, but also the compassion and dedication necessary to help Colorado’s legal professionals make the most of their lives and careers.